kvendrik/b/README.md

 ### Programmatically

-This repository hasn't been released as a package but if you'd like to play around with it in code you can install it using it's Github URL:
+If you'd like to play around with the parser and/or interpreter in code you can install the package using it's Github URL:

 ```
 yarn add https://github.com/kvendrik/b